yromano/cqr/README.md

 ## Getting Started

-This package is implemented in python and relies on the github repository available at https://github.com/donlnz/nonconformist.
+This package is implemented in python.
+Our implementation is a modified version of the nonconformist package available at https://github.com/donlnz/nonconformist.
+While our CQR package is self-contained, one may refer to the nonconformist repository to view other applications of conformal prediction.

 ### Prerequisites

-* Python
+* python
 * numpy
 * scipy
 * scikit-learn
 * scikit-garden
 * pytorch
+* pandas

 ### Installing